Home

 Sometime in the early 1900s, brother Andrew and his wife Mary Louse traveled from their home in Washington, Washington County, PA for a visit.
 They laughed and joked and had a marvelous time together.
 The two couples had a photograph portrait taken together, although despite the frivolity they all look rather serious in the image.

-Ephraim passed away at home on March 11, 1921.
+Ephraim passed away at home on March 11, 1921, at the age of 83.
 At his insistence, there were no flowers but rather flags at his funeral.
 Members of his Civil War Post were unable to attend "by the almost impassible condition of the roads."
 He was buried at the Kingwood IOOF Cemetery, in his Army uniform, with its buttons polished brightly.

 Obituaries were published in various local newspapers, including the Somerset Herald and Somerset County Leader.